SwiftRex/CoreLocationMiddleware/README.md

 The middleware plugin currently provides the following features :
 * start / stop standard (as opposed to significant location change) location monitoring.
 * listens to [location updates](https://developer.apple.com/documentation/corelocation/cllocationmanagerdelegate/1423615-locationmanager) from the CLLocationManager delegate and dispatches the CLLocation data back to the store
-* listens to [authorization changes](https://developer.apple.com/documentation/corelocation/cllocationmanagerdelegate/3563956-locationmanagerdidchangeauthoriz) from the CLLocationManager delegate and dispatches the authorization status back to the store
+* listens to [authorization changes](https://developer.apple.com/documentation/corelocation/cllocationmanagerdelegate/3563956-locationmanagerdidchangeauthoriz) from the CLLocationManager delegate and dispatches the authorization status and location accuracy (if available) back to the store

 ## Future enhancements